kickereb/D-Track-Alpha/README.md

 This project focuses on a low-cost, real-time, scalable solution for tracking objects (people) across non-overlapping fields of view (FoV) using a distributed network of camera-equipped Raspberry Pis.
 The main objective is to track individuals as they move across different camera views, reconstruct trajectories, and maintain identity consistency through advanced data fusion techniques.

+A demonstration on YouTube can be found [here](https://youtu.be/s29tGAYzlP0)

 ### Key Elements

 1. **Pi Camera Setup**: Each Raspberry Pi device is equipped with a camera module to detect and track individuals within its FoV.